Priveetee/Docs_Mood/docs/developer-guide/database.md

 - **Key Fields**:
   - `mood`: The sentiment value (e.g., "happy", "neutral", "sad").
   - `comment`: An optional text field for qualitative feedback.
   - `pollLinkId`: The ID of the link through which the vote was submitted.
+This is crucial for **tracking results per manager or team**.
   - `campaignId`: The ID of the parent campaign.
-This relationship is denormalized to optimize the performance of aggregation queries.
+This relationship is intentionally included (denormalized) to **optimize the performance of global aggregation queries** on a campaign.

 ## Logical Relationship Schema